-A graduate of the Art Institute of Pittsburgh, Bonita also studied drawing and painting with the Nyack Lighthouse Atelier, NY and Fine Art at the University of South Carolina, Coastal Campus.
-She began a career as a commercial artist and illustrator in advertising.
-While working as a staff-artist for the Wall Street Journal’s National Observer in Silver Spring, Maryland, she began studying the watercolor medium with master-painter, Skip Lawrence and it redefined her approach to watercolor painting.
-Painter/teacher, Charles Sovek, also influenced the development of a personal painting style.
+A graduate of the Art Institute of Pittsburgh, Bonita also studied drawing and painting with the Nyack Lighthouse Atelier, Nyack, NY and Fine Art at the University of South Carolina, Coastal Campus.
+Her career began in Pittsburgh as a commercial artist and illustrator.
+Moving to Maryland, she began working as a staff-artist for the Wall Street Journal’s, National Observer newspaper and an illustrator at Computer Science Corporation.
+She began painting plein air with master-painter, Skip Lawrence, working in watercolor and workshops with painter/teacher, Charles Slovak and Steven Quiller.